nbaertsch/nbaertsch.github.io/_drafts/htb---ready.md

 <br/>
 <img src="../assets/img/htb/medium/Ready/capchwn.png">
 <br/>
 This can be used to chown files as if we had id=0.
-Not sure exactley how yet..
+Not sure exactly how yet..

 <br/>
 <img src="../assets/img/htb/medium/Ready/peasbeinghelpful.png">